Aide to North Korean leader's ousted uncle seeks asylum in South - media

-SEOUL North Korea could be facing its most serious defection in 15 years as South Korean media said on Friday that a man who managed funds for the ousted uncle of leader Kim Jong Un had fled the isolated country and sought asylum in South Korea.
+SEOUL North Korea is facing what could be its most serious defection in 15 years after a man who managed funds for the ousted uncle of leader Kim Jong Un fled the isolated country, South Korean media said on Friday.

-The aide, who was not named, was being protected by South Korean officials in a secret location in China, cable news network YTN and Kyunghyang Shinmun newspaper said, citing sources familiar with the matter.
+The aide has sought asylum in South Korea and is currently being protected by South Korean officials in a secret location in China, cable news network YTN said, citing a source familiar with the matter.

-South Korea's National Intelligence Service (NIS) had no knowledge of the defection, lawmakers said in Seoul after they were briefed by the head of the spy agency.

-U.S. national security officials said the United States is aware of the reports about the aide but cannot substantiate them.

 YTN said the man managed funds for Jang Song Thaek, whose marriage to Kim's aunt and proximity to the young leader made him one of the most powerful men in North Korea.

-Jang was relieved of his posts last month, according to the NIS, and the television network said the sacking could have followed the aide's defection.
+But Jang was relieved of his posts last month, according to South Korea's National Intelligence Service (NIS), and YTN said the sacking could have followed the aide's defection.

 YTN said the aide also had knowledge of funds belonging to Kim and his father, former North Korean leader Kim Jong Il.
-If true, the defection would likely be the first time in 15 years a significant insider from the Pyongyang regime has switched sides.
+If true, the defection would be the first instance in years of a significant insider from the Pyongyang regime switching sides.

-Impoverished but nuclear-capable North Korea and the rich, democratic South are still technically at war after their 1950-53 conflict ended in a truce, not a peace treaty.
+Impoverished but nuclear-capable North Korea and the rich, democratic South are still technically at war after their 1950-53 civil war ended in a truce, not a peace treaty.

 A spokesman for South Korea's Unification Ministry, Kim Eui-do, and officials at the Foreign Ministry said the defection report could not be confirmed.